microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### Remove Markdown syntax from `text` field

-If the `speak` field is not present, we will use best-effort to convert Markdown text for screen reader:
+If the `speak` field is not present, we will use best-effort to convert Markdown text for screen reader.
+It may not give best result.
+But it will not narrate extraneous syntax or tags.

 -  Use `useRenderMarkdown` hook to render the Markdown into HTML (as string)
    -  This uses the `renderMarkdown` props passed to Web Chat and can be customized by developer